leonardofaria/leonardofaria.net/content/posts/2020/01/15/exploring-device-detection-for-better-user-experiences-in-2020.md

 _Question: Do you have a list of low-end/high-end devices?_

 No. Maybe this can be built combining the number of processors and memory but I didn't invest much time on this.
 In this project, my colleague created a Rails helper that would determinate if the user would use the lite or default version of a website based on hardware.
-On this topic, it is important to mention Facebook has a library for Android called [Device Year Class](https://github.com/facebook/device-year-class/).
+On this topic, it is important to mention Facebook has a library for Android called <A href="https://github.com/facebook/device-year-class/">Device Year Class</A>.